 Letting go of a dog is never easy, but you can make it as positive of an experience as possible for both you and your dog.

-If you have gone through the grieving process of a dog passing away, what did you do to make your dog’s last days their best?
-Let us know in the comments or tell me on Twitter @maggieclancy.
+If you’ve gone through the grieving process of a dog passing away, what did you do to make your dog’s last days their best?
+Do any fond memories bring you comfort?
+Let us know in the comments below!